GrowerMain/COMP2042_Y2_CW/README.md

 ## Controls

 - Use the left and right arrow keys to move the paddle.
-- Press the space key to release the ball.
+- Press the space key to release the ball at the start of each new level.
 - Press 'S' to save the game.
-- Press 'ESC' to restart the game.
+- Press 'ESC' to instantly restart the game.

 ## Additional Notes